ExtremeAddons/extreme_pbr_docs/docs/main_panel.rst

 Library Selector (Drop-down menu)
 *********************************

-This allows you to select the background library you want to use.
+This allows you to select the material library you want to use.
 All libraries added via "Libraries" in the addon preferences menu will be displayed in this drop-down menu.
-By default this Drop-down menu, contains the "Default" library, which is the library that comes with the addon. and the "User" library, which is the library where you can add your saved backgrounds.
+By default this Drop-down menu, contains the "Default" library, which is the library that comes with the addon. and the "User" library, which is the library where you can add your saved materials.

 .. image:: _static/_images/main_panel/libraries_selector_popup_01.png